News

 It often takes the federal government months to hire for critical science and technology (STEM) roles, far too slow to respond effectively to the demands of emerging technologies (e.g., artificial intelligence), disasters (COVID), and implementing complex legislation (CHIPS).
 One solution is for the Federal Government to create a pool of pre-vetted STEM talent to address these needs.

-I proposed a four-point plan that outlines how the federal government can leverage existing authorities and hiring mechanisms to build a STEM talent pool.
+His proposal outlines a four-point plan for how the federal government can leverage existing authorities and hiring mechanisms to build a STEM talent pool.

 - Hire and empower a STEM talent lead for critical hiring needs